2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 4. Get royal at the National Museum of Art

 While on Victory Avenue and just across the Romanian Athenaeum you'll see the former Royal Palace, which now hosts the National Museum of Art of Romania.
-Besides the art collections, the museum of the palace is worth visiting too.
+Besides the art collections, the palace museum is worth visiting.

 5. A first step into Romanian history at the statue of King Carol I